antmicro/topwrap/docs/source/description_files.md

 ## Design Description

 To create a complete, fully synthesizable design, a proper design file is needed.
-It's used to specify IP cores, set their parameters' values, describe hierarchies for the project, connect the IPs and hierarchies, and pick external ports (those which will be connected to physical I/O).
+It's used to specify interconnects, IP cores, set their parameters' values, describe hierarchies for the project, connect the IPs and hierarchies, and pick external ports (those which will be connected to physical I/O).

 You can see example design files in `examples` directory.
 The structure is as below: